Rethinking mass transfer: a unified semianalytical framework for circular and eccentric binaries. II. Orbital evolution due to nonconservative mass transfer: Introduction

-The AML-parameter is a measure of the efficiency of AM extraction during non-conservative MT.
+The AML-parameter is a measure of the efficiency of AM extraction during nonconservative MT.

 During RLOF, the donor star transfers mass to its companion, the accretor, through the inner Lagrangian point $L_1$.
-The position of the $L_1$ point, relative to the donor's center of mass, is given by the Global-$L_1$ fit $X_{\rm L1}(f_{\rm don},q,e)$ (see Appendix B in \hyperref[paperI]{Paper~I}), where $f_{\rm don}$ represents the donor's spin angular velocity $\Omega_{\rm don}$ normalized to the orbital angular velocity at periapsis,
+The position of the $L_1$ point relative to the donor's center of mass is given by the global-$L_1$ fit, $X_{\rm L1}(f_{\rm don},q,e)$, where $f_{\rm don}$ represents the spin angular velocity of the donor $\Omega_{\rm don}$ normalized to the orbital angular velocity at periapsis (see Appendix B in \citetalias{2025arXiv250905243P}),

 and $n = 2 \pi/P_{\rm orb}$.
 Similarly, the accretor gains mass from the position $r_{\rm acc}$ relative to its center of mass.
 This position can be a point on the accretor's surface or the outer edge of the accretion disk.